hashicorp/terraform-provider-azurerm/website/docs/d/elastic_stack.html.markdown

 * `filtering_tag` - A list of `filtering_tag` blocks as defined above.

-* `send_activity_logs` - Should the Azure Activity Logs should be sent to the Elastic Stack cluster?
+* `send_activity_logs` - Should the Azure Activity Logs should be sent to the Elasticsearch cluster?

-* `send_azuread_logs` - Should the AzureAD Logs should be sent to the Elastic Stack cluster?
+* `send_azuread_logs` - Should the AzureAD Logs should be sent to the Elasticsearch cluster?

-* `send_subscription_logs` - Should the Azure Subscription Logs should be sent to the Elastic Stack cluster?
+* `send_subscription_logs` - Should the Azure Subscription Logs should be sent to the Elasticsearch cluster?

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `read` - (Defaults to 5 minutes) Used when retrieving the Elastic Stack.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Elasticsearch.